AbductiveLearning/ABLkit/docs/Intro/Quick-Start.rst

 Building the Reasoning Part
 ---------------------------

-To build the reasoning part, we first Build a knowledge base by creating a subclass of ``KBBase``, which defines how to map pseudo labels to reasoning results.
+To build the reasoning part, we first build a knowledge base by creating a subclass of ``KBBase``, which defines how to map pseudo labels to reasoning results.
 In the subclass, we initialize the ``pseudo_label_list`` parameter and override the ``logic_forward``